How to round corners in Photoshop tutorial

 Step 5: Center and resize the shape

-Before resizing the shape, let’s center the shape on the canvas.
+Before resizing the shape, let's perfectly center it.
+Click the Path Alignment icon in the Options Bar.

 The Path Alignment icon in the Options Bar.